hossam-create/Mnbara-Platform/docs/legal/PLAIN_LANGUAGE_LEGAL_COPY.md

 > By accessing or using our platform, you agree to be bound by these Terms of Service and all applicable laws and regulations.
 If you do not agree with any of these terms, you are prohibited from using or accessing this site.

 **After (Plain Language):**
-> Welcome to MNBARA.
+> Welcome to mnbarh.
 These are the rules for using our platform.
 We've tried to make them clear and fair.
 If something doesn't make sense, ask us.

 ---